VioletHarmon2002/MyFirstRobot/docs/endianA_front_wheel.md

 - Con: Can be more expensive than a servo motor.
 - Con: Can be more complex to control and program.
 - Con: Can produce more noise and vibration compared to a servo motor.
-- Con: Stepper motors are very slow.
+- Con: Cheap stepper motors are very slow.

+### Conclusion

+Based on these pro's and con's we decided to use a servo motor, because the servo is cheap, fast and easy to prgram.

-## Conclusion
+## Design

+with the design of [remrc](https://www.thingiverse.com/thing:5887157/files).
+I have chosen to copy his design for the wheels.
+The files talked about are [here](../3D-Design/STLS/EndianA/wheels/).
+We are going to 3d print these disigns and test if they are usable for our project.